 The restoration and maintenance of native aquatic vegetation project involved restoration activities in both Landa Lake and the Old Channel of the Comal system.
 These activities included the removal of non-native aquatic vegetation and subsequent restoration of native aquatic vegetation in its place.
-The 2014 project footprints for native vegetation restoration are depicted in figures 11 and 12 with areas (m2) quantified in Table 2.
-Additionally, the MUPPT nursery area used to propagate native aquatic vegetation for restoration activities is also considered part of the project footprint (Figure 11).
+The 2015 project footprints for native vegetation restoration are depicted in Figures 9 and 10 with areas (m2) quantified in Table 2.
+Additionally, the MUPPT nursery area used to propagate native aquatic vegetation for restoration activities is also considered part of the project footprint (Figure 9).

-As noted in Table 2, the project footprint of the Native Aquatic Vegetation restoration effort in the Comal system encompassed 1,986 m2 which overlapped with 1,646.5 m2 of occupied fountain darter habitat.
+As noted in Table 2, the project footprint of the Native Aquatic Vegetation restoration effort in the Comal system encompassed 5,278 m2 which overlapped with 3,182 m2 of occupied fountain darter habitat.
 There was not any overlap with occupied habitat for the endangered Comal invertebrates.
 Although not quantified for this assessment, disturbance from foot traffic to and from these locations and from slightly elevated turbidity during non-native vegetation removal did temporarily occur.

-The Sediment Island removal project in the Old Channel was completed in 2013 and thus no calculations were included in the 2014 evaluation for that finished project.
+The Sediment Island removal project in the Old Channel was completed in 2013 and thus no calculations were included last year or in the 2015 evaluation for that finished project.
 Activities associated with supplemental planting of native aquatic vegetation in that section of the Old Channel were covered under native aquatic restoration project.

-As presented in 2013, there is no project footprint map for the Decaying Vegetation Removal project as it was conducted throughout the main portion of Landa Lake and the New Channel on an as needed basis when floating mats of aquatic vegetation had built up.
-As such, no quantified area of impact was designated in 2014 for this project in Table 2.
+As presented in previous years, there is no project footprint map for the Decaying Vegetation Removal project as it was conducted throughout the main portion of Landa Lake and the New Channel on an as needed basis when floating mats of aquatic vegetation had built up.
+As such, no quantified area of impact was designated in 2015 for this project in Table 2.
 Temporary disturbance resulting from foot traffic within fountain darter occupied habitat did occur as well as slightly elevated turbidity downstream from immediate work zone.

 The Aeration and water quality sonde project consisted of the installation of a series of aerators in Landa Lake as well as the installation of a water quality sonde in the lake for continual real-time measurements.
-The original project footprint for these components was small (Figure 11, Table 2) and considered the same in 2014 to accommodate any maintenance, calibration or repair activities that were conducted this year.
+The original project footprint for these components was small (Figure 9, Table 2) and considered the same in subsequent years (2014 and 2015) to accommodate any maintenance, calibration or repair activities that were conducted.
 As the aerators and water quality sonde were placed within native aquatic vegetation, there was a direct overlap with 4.5 m2 of occupied fountain darter habitat.
 As noted for other projects, short-term and limited exposure disturbance is experienced from foot traffic when calibrating the water quality sonde or maintenance of the aerators is required.

-The Gill parasite project involved snail density quadrat sampling that disturbed the entire substrate in multiple locations (Figure 13, Table 2).
-The overall project footprint involved 15 m2 with 11 m2 overlapping with fountain darter occupied habitat.
+The Gill parasite project involved snail density quadrat sampling that disturbed the entire substrate in multiple locations (Figure 11, Table 2).
+The overall project footprint involved 11 m2 with 3 m2 overlapping with fountain darter occupied habitat.
 For all Gill Parasite project activities (snail density sampling and water sampling cross sections) temporary disturbance from foot traffic in and around the areas/transects as well as slightly elevated turbidity downstream did occur.